johnathanDOS/MistySkill-SimpleVoiceCommand/README.md

 };
 ```

-7. Copy the code below into the package.json window
+7. Copy the below code from the [misty-conversation skill](https://github.com/cameron-gq/misty-conversation/tree/master/google_cloud_function) into the **package.json** editor.

 ```json
 {